Zero-cycles on varieties over p-adic fields and Brauer groups: Introduction

+The prime-to-$p$ part of Theorem \ref{thm0-2} has been proved in \cite{cts}.
+We will prove the $p$-primary part of this result using Kerz's id\`ele class group \cite{Ke}.
+Our method of the proof gives also an alternative proof of the prime-to-part in \cite{cts}.

-As an application of Theorem \ref{cor0-3}\,(2), we give an explicit calculation of $\A_0(\gfiber)$ for a potentially rational suface $\gfiber/k$, a proper smooth geometrically connected surface $\gfiber$ over $k$ such that $\ol{\gfiber}:=\gfiber \otimes_k \ol k$ is rational.
+As an application of Theorem \ref{cor0-3}\,(2), we give an explicit calculation of $\A_0(\gfiber)$ for a potentially rational suface $\gfiber/k$, a proper smooth geometrically connected surface $\gfiber$ over $k$ such that $\gfiber \otimes_k k'$ is rational for some finite extension $k'/k$.
 For such a surface $X$, the map \eqref{eq03} has been known to be injective (see Proposition \ref{prop.ex1} below), and hence bijective by Theorem \ref{cor0-3}\,(2).
 On the other hand, for such a surface $X$, we have